semaphoreci/book-cicd-docker-kubernetes/chapters/04-cicd-best-practices.md

 Back then, that view was radical.
 The tooling required was missing.
 So only the biggest companies could afford to invest in building software that way.

 Since then, the philosophy has passed the test of time.
 Today the best product organizations are made of small autonomous teams.
-The own the full lifecycle of their services.
-They have more freedom to react to feedback from users, and make the right decisions quickly.
+They own the full lifecycle of their services.
+They have more freedom to react to feedback from users and make the right decisions quickly.

 Being responsible for the quality of software requires being responsible for releasing it.
 This breaks down the silos between traditional developers and operations groups.
 Everyone must work together to achieve high-level goals.

-It's not rare that in newly formed teams there is actually no dedicated operations person.
+It's not rare that in newly formed teams there is no dedicated operations person.
 Instead, the approach is "NoOps".
 Developers who write code also own the delivery pipeline.
-The cloud providers take care of for hosting and monitoring production services.
+The cloud providers take care of hosting and monitoring production services.

 ### 3.1.3 Use Ephemeral Resources

 There are three main reasons for using ephemeral resources to run your CI/CD pipeline.

 The speed imperative demands CI/CD to not act as a bottleneck.
-It needs to scale in capacity to meet the growth of your team, applications and their test suites.
-A simple solution is to rely on a cloud service which automatically scales CI/CD pipelines on demand.
-Ideally this would come at a pay-as-you-go pricing model, so that you only pay for what you use.
+It needs to scale to meet the growth of your team, applications, and test suites.
+A simple solution is to rely on a cloud service that automatically scales CI/CD pipelines on demand.
+Ideally, this would come at a pay-as-you-go pricing model, so that you only pay for what you use.

-Ephemeral resources help ensure that your tests always run the same.
+Ephemeral resources help ensure that your tests run consistently.
 Cloud-based CI/CD solutions run your code in clean and isolated environments.
-They are created on demand, and deleted as soon as the job has finished.
+They are created on-demand and deleted as soon as the job has finished.

-As we've seen in chapter 1, containers allow us to use one environment in development, CI/CD and production.
+As we've seen in chapter 1, containers allow us to use one environment in development, CI/CD, and production.
 There's no need to set up and maintain infrastructure or sacrifice environmental fidelity.

 ### 3.1.4 Automate Everything